vishal21004/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-STEP 1:Start

-STEP 2:Load and preprocess the dataset: drop irrelevant columns, handle missing values, and encode categorical variables using LabelEncoder.
+1. Import the required packages and print the present data.

-STEP 3:Split the data into training and test sets using train_test_split.
+2. Print the placement data and salary data.

-STEP 4:Create and fit a logistic regression model to the training data.

-STEP 5:Predict the target variable on the test set and evaluate performance using accuracy, confusion matrix, and classification report.

-STEP 6:Display the confusion matrix using metrics.ConfusionMatrixDisplay and plot the results.

-STEP 7:End
+3. Find the null and duplicate values.
+4. Using logistic regression find the predicted values of accuracy , confusion matrices.
+5. Display the results.
+6.End
 ## Program:
 ```
 /*